Milnor fibre boundary of a non-isolated surface singularity: The monodromy operators

 \labelpar{s:vh}

-\subsection{The monodromy operators.}
+\section{\ The monodromy operators}

-\labelpar{ss:MO} Let $f$ be a hypersurface singularity with a 1--dimensional singular locus.
+\labelpar{ss:MO} Let $f:(\bfc^3,0)\to (\bfc,0)$ be a hypersurface singularity with a 1--dimensional singular locus.
 In general, it is rather difficult to determine the horizontal and vertical monodromies $\{m'_{j,hor}\}_{i=1}^s$ and $\{m'_{j,ver}\}_{i=1}^s$ of $Sing(V_f)$, especially the vertical one.
-(For the terminology, see (\ref{ss:2.0b}).)
-It is even more difficult to identify the two commuting actions simultaneously.
+(For the terminology, see \ref{ss:2.0b}.)
+It is even more difficult to identify the {\it two commuting actions simultaneously}. \ix{monodromy}\ix{monodromy!horizontal}\ix{monodromy!vertical}

 This difficulty survives at the homological level too: in the literature there is no general treatment of the corresponding two commuting operators.
-In lack of general theory, the existing literature is limited to few sporadic examples, which are obtained by ad hoc methods (for relatively simple situations when such methods are sufficient to produce the answer).
+In lack of general theory, the existing literature is limited to few sporadic examples, which are obtained by ad hoc methods.

 Our goal here is to provide a general procedure to treat these homological objects and to produce (in principle without any obstruction) examples as complicated as we wish.